Olluo/geometry-clipmaps-demo/README.md

     - Terrain object brush
     - Vegetation

   - The terrain changes colour where the mouse is hovering (amount of points affected based on brush size) - will have to consider how points will be selected, need to check if points in circle.
-[Converting screen space cursor position to world space](https://stackoverflow.com/a/7702895).
+[Converting screen space cursor position to world space](https://stackoverflow.com/a/7702895) see NGL unproject function.

 The terrain will need to be tessellated to help with the realtime part of the program.
 The underlying mesh will be relatively simple but using a tesselation control shader, different parts of the model will have different levels of detail depending on how vital it is that the object looks smooth.
 For example, a sheer mountain face will not need as much detail (and will not have as many nooks and crannies) as a cave which would look relatively smooth or have distinct shapes that need a higher level of detail.